 Personal data is collected and stored securely subject to appropriate security measures and is protected against misuse.

-Your personal data is held in electronic form.
-Electronic data is held on secure servers operated by BYM, and in some circumstances, on servers owned by third-party contractors.
-We ensure that any third party contractors we use comply with the UK Data Protection legislation and EU General Data Protection Regulations.
-We do not transfer your data outside the EEA.
+Your personal data is primarily held in electronic form.
+Electronic data is held on secure local servers operated by BYM, and in some circumstances, on servers owned by third-party contractors.
+We ensure that any third-party contractors we use comply with the UK Data Protection legislation and EU General Data Protection Regulations.
 Data in paper form is held securely and destroyed securely.

 Your rights over your data

-Should you wish to make a subject access request to view your personal data held by us, please contact BYM data safety group: email@example.com or Enquiries on 020 7663 1000.
+Should you wish to make a subject access request to view your personal data held by us, please contact BYM data protection group: firstname.lastname@example.org or Enquiries on 020 7663 1000.

-Should you wish to withdraw permission for use of your data or to update the data we hold for you, please contact BYM data safety group: firstname.lastname@example.org or Enquiries on 020 7663 1000.
+Should you wish to withdraw permission for use of your data or to update the data we hold for you, please contact BYM data protection group: email@example.com or Enquiries on 020 7663 1000.

 Cookies are text files stored on your computer, and accessible only to the websites which create them.